digitalocean/container-blueprints/DOKS-hardening/snyk.md

 ![Game 2048 Workflow Success](assets/images/snyk/game-2048-wf-success.png)

 You should also receive a green Slack notification from the snyk scan job.
-Navigate to the Snyk portal link and check if the issues that you fixed recently are gone - there should be none reported.
+Navigate to the Snyk portal link and check if the issues that you fixed recently are gone - there should be no **medium level** issues reported.

 A few final checks can be performed as well on the Kubernetes side to verify if the reported issues were fixed: